11. Matrices and Other Arraysļ

 It is still a numeric matrix, but the presentation thereof is slightly prettified.

-outer applies a given (vectorised elementwisely) function on each pair of elements from two vectors, forming a two-dimensional result grid.
-Based on two calls to rep, implement your own version thereof.
+outer applies an elementwisely vectorised function on each pair of elements from two vectors, forming a two-dimensional result grid.
+Based on two calls to rep, implement it yourself.

 Some examples: